scp93ch/raspberry-radio/README.md

 raspberry-radio
 ===============

-Scripts and a simple webserver for playing BBC radion stations on a Raspberry Pi
+Scripts and a simple webserver for playing BBC radio stations on a Raspberry Pi.